navid-m/scarmk/docs/stdlib/crypto.md

 Apply XOR cipher to a given text using the provided key.
 Return the result as a hexadecimal string.

-### vigenere_encrypt

-`vigenere_encrypt(string text, string key) -> string`

-Encrypt a given text using the Vigenère cipher with the provided key.
-Return the encrypted text as a string.

-### vigenere_decrypt

-`vigenere_decrypt(string text, string key) -> string`

-Decrypt a given text using the Vigenère cipher with the provided key.
-Return the decrypted text as a string.

 ### random_salt